vscav/design-pattern-lab/README.md

 # Usage

 This project is build using CMake.
-First, create a build folder into the project and move into it :
+First, create a build folder into the project and move into it:

 ```
 $ mkdir build && cd build
 ```

-Then, you have to build and compile the project :
+Then, you have to build and compile the project:

 ```
 $ cmake .. && make
 ```

 All the executabes are generate in the bin folder.
-So, in order to run them, you'll use the following command pattern :
+So, in order to run them, you'll use the following command pattern:

 ```
 $ ./bin/executable-name